 Work-life balance is also negatively impacted when employees are not paid properly.
 An increasingly common issue for remote workers is off-the-clock work.
 Even if you are working from home, hourly employees MUST be paid for all hours worked.
 So, if your boss emails you at 9 PM to complete a task, you must be paid for the time that you worked.
 Even if you are working outside of normal business hours, hourly employees must be paid for all hours worked.
 Furthermore, eligible employees MUST receive overtime pay for any hours worked in a given workweek over 40.
 Your overtime pay rate should be time and a half your usual hourly rate.
 If you think your employer is not paying you correctly, you should keep a detailed record of all hours worked from home.
 Then, you should seek legal assistance so that you can recover your rightfully earned wages.

 Seek Legal Assistance Today

 If you have not been paid your proper wages while working from home, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.